 It’s a question that is as much about personal preference as it is about practicality.
 To help you narrow down on an answer, here is a look at some of the pros and cons of each option.

 You will find the best of what Dallas, and any other city for that matter, has to offer downtown and in the inner city.
-From job stations to entertainment spots of all kinds, you will find it all in the city.
-That there is a great public transportation system in place helps with moving around within the city.
+From job stations to entertainment spots of all kinds, you will find it all in the town.
+That there is an excellent public transportation system in place helps with moving around within the city.

 Choosing to live in the suburbs will mean spending more time on your commute to the city, be it for work or leisure.
 That hour or so you spend trying to beat the traffic to get to your destination is the time that you could very well spend on doing other things.

 On the other hand, if you are all about living a relatively quiet social life and being a part of a close-knit community, then the suburbs are definitely for you.
-Out in the suburbs, everyone knows Joe from down the street, and you will never miss someone to give you a friendly smile.
+Everyone knows Joe from down the street in the suburbs, and you will never miss someone to give you a friendly smile.

 Opportunities For School And Employment